-The College of Letters and Science offers students a world-class liberal arts degree and opportunities to study with nationally ranked faculty in the humanities, social sciences, and sciences.
+The College of Letters & Science offers students a world-class liberal arts degree and opportunities to study with nationally ranked faculty in the humanities, social sciences, and sciences.
 As a leader in scientific research, our science departments are home to Nobel Prize winners in physics and chemistry, and other leading faculty teach and research in areas such as biological, earth, and marine sciences.
 Distinguished faculty also participate in the Large Hadron Collider Project.

 Unique Courses of Study